mdmirah/Agent-and-Bullet-Detection-in-Combat-Plane/README.md

 <h1 align="center">Agent and Bullet Detection in Combat: Plane</h1>

-# Agent and Bullet Detection in Combat Plane

 This project implements a **multi-agent reinforcement learning system** for the Combat Plane environment using **PettingZoo** and **Stable-Baselines3**.
 The system features different agent types with specialized reward functions for **offensive**, **defensive**, and **hybrid** behaviors.

 ---